iliaspap/OS-Lab/README.md

-Algorithm Course Exercises
+Operating Systems Lab
 ===========================

-Solutions for the projects of the Operating Systems Lab in the Electrical and Computer Engineering Department of the National Technical University of Athens (NTUA).
+Solutions for the projects for the Operating Systems Lab in the Electrical and Computer Engineering Department of the National Technical University of Athens (NTUA).

 Author
 -------